 - DebugType /

 - Optimize /

 -deterministic: Produce byte-for-byte equivalent output from the same input source.

 -refonly: Produce a reference assembly, instead of a full assembly, as the primary output.

 The DebugType option causes the compiler to generate debugging information and place it in the output file or files.
-Debugging information is added by default for the Debug build configuration.
-It is off by default for the Release build configuration.
+Debugging information is added by default.

 For all compiler versions starting with C# 6.0, there is no difference between pdbonly and full.
 Choose pdbonly.
 To change the location of the .pdb file, see PdbFile.

 The following values are valid:

 ||Emit debugging information to .pdb file using default format for the current platform:

 Windows: A Windows pdb file.